 In September 2019, Press TV gave further details on the specifications of the Sammad drones.
 The Sammad-1 is an ISR drone with a range of 500 km.
 Press TV reported that the previously unannounced Sammad-2 was a combat drone with an operational range of 1,300 kilometers, equipped with advanced signal jamming technology, and capable of performing tactical and stealth maneuvers.
-The Sammad 3 was reported to be a stealth combat drone with an operational range of 1,700 kilometers, capable of hitting the target from above or destroying the target in a kamikaze attack.
+The Sammad-3 was reported to be a stealth combat drone with an operational range of 1,700 kilometers, capable of hitting the target from above or destroying the target in a kamikaze attack.
+In March 2021, the Houthis announced the introduction of the Sammad-4 into its arsenal, a drone with similar specifications as the Sammad-3, but with a claimed range of 2,000 km. and the ability to deliver two bombs up to 50 pounds each.
+The longer range of the Sammad-4 would allow it to take more circuitous routes to its intended targets, giving it an added advantage in evading air defenses and the potential of completing round trip bombing runs.

 According to its January 2019 report on Yemen, the U.N.
-PoE said that it had inspected five drones of a new UAV model which it believed corresponded with the Houthi descriptions of the Sammad 2 or 3.
-The presumed Sammad 2/3s were characterized by V-shaped tail fins and a more powerful engine than the

-Qasef-1, and some were weaponized with 18 kg. explosive warheads mixed with ball bearings to increase their lethality.
+PoE said that it had inspected five drones of a new UAV model, which it believed corresponded with the Houthi descriptions of the Sammad 2 or 3.
+The presumed Sammad 2/3s were characterized by V-shaped tail fins and a more powerful engine than the Qasef-1, and some were weaponized with 18 kg. explosive warheads mixed with ball bearings to increase their lethality.
 The PoE further noted that the Sammads were powered by "Chinese-made DLE 170 or the German-made 3W110i B2 engine, with a top speed of between 200 km/h and 250 km/h, the unmanned aerial vehicle may have a maximum range of between 1,200 km and 1,500 km, depending on wind conditions.
 It would give credence to the claims by the Houthis that they have the capability to hit targets such as Riyadh, Abu Dhabi and Dubai."
 The Sammad does not appear to have an existing Iranian analog drone, suggesting that the Houthis have developed some indigenous UAV design and production capabilities.
 CAR found in February 2020, however, that the Sammad shared components in common with other Iran-supplied UAVs and IEDs that have proliferated around the region, implying that the drone is at least partially Iranian in origin.